TJ-zhanglab/Spliformer-V2/README.md

 # Spliformer-V2

-Spliformer-V2 is a deep-learning tool based on Segment-NT architecture that predicts RNA splicing usage accross 18 tissues based on pre-mRNA sequences(more details, see [paper].
+Spliformer-V2 is a deep-learning tool based on Segment-NT architecture that predicts RNA splicing usage accross 18 tissues based on pre-mRNA sequences(more details, see [paper]().
 Spliformer can take a VCF file containing variants of interest with its genotype as an input and predict acceptor/donor usage.

 ## Installation